scrapy/scrapy/docs/topics/spiders.rst

    .. method:: parse(response)

-       This is the default callback used by the :meth:`start_requests` method, and will be used to parse the first pages crawled by the spider.
+       This is the default callback used by Scrapy to process downloaded responses, when their requests don't specify a callback.

        The ``parse`` method is in charge of processing the response and returning scraped data and/or more URLs to follow.
-Other Requests callbacks have the same requirements as the BaseSpider class.
+Other Requests callbacks have the same requirements as the :class:`BaseSpider` class.

+       This method, as well as any other Request callback, must return an iterable of :class:`~scrapy.http.Request~ and/or
+       :class:`~scrapy.item.Item` objects.

+       :param response: the response to parse
+       :type reponse: :class:~scrapy.http.Response`

    .. method:: log(message, [level, component])